What is live lamb cutting (mulesing) and why is it practiced?

 Aren't there animal welfare laws protecting lambs from being mulesed?

-While Australia's neighbour New Zealand has prohibited mulesing by law in 2018, mulesing is widely practiced in Australia itself, more than 10 million lambs being mutilated through this cruel practice each year.
+While Australia's neighbour New Zealand has prohibited live lamb cutting by law in 2018, lamb cutting is widely practiced in Australia itself, more than 10 million lambs being mutilated through this cruel practice each year.

 While FOUR PAWS is calling for better animal welfare laws, effective legislation can take decades to achieve and implement.
 That’s why we need brands to be transparent, thereby enabling consumers to make the right decision today.
 The animals can no longer wait!

-What is the difference between transparency and traceability in relation to animal protection and certified mulesed-free wool?
+What is the difference between transparency and traceability in relation to animal protection and certified wool free from lamb cutting?

 Transparency to enable better animal welfare standards includes operating in such a way that consumers can easily spot how a brand or retailer values and ensures animal protection.
 For example, brands should publish effective animal protection or welfare policies, as well as information about what standards of care are being applied.